Govin25/QuizMaster/server/load-tests/README.md

-# QuizMaster Load Testing Suite
+# Quainy Load Testing Suite

-Comprehensive load testing infrastructure for the QuizMaster application using Artillery and custom Node.js scripts.
+Comprehensive load testing infrastructure for the Quainy application using Artillery and custom Node.js scripts.

 ## 📋 Table of Contents